Trump says GOP will have 'far better' plan than Obamacare

 Trump also called President Barack Obama’s signature legislation a “disaster” and something “we can’t live with in this country.”

-Trump has not provided details yet about what health care plan would replace the Affordable Care Act.
+Trump has not provided details about what health care plan would replace the Affordable Care Act.

 His comments Wednesday came two days after his administration called for the entirety of the ACA to be struck down.